-By attending the 2017 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting in Boston, members of the press can:
+By attending the 2023 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting in person, media attendees can:

 Abstracts: Abstracts will be published in a supplement to the November issue of Annals of Allergy, Asthma & Immunology, ACAAI’s scientific journal.
-Journalists covering the meeting can obtain advance copies of selected abstracts by contacting the ACAAI Media Relations staff at firstname.lastname@example.org.
-The ACAAI embargo will lift on all oral and poster presentations at 12:01 a.m.
-EST on Friday, October 27, 2017, unless otherwise noted.
+Journalists covering the meeting can obtain advance copies of selected abstracts by contacting the ACAAI Public Relations staff.
+The ACAAI embargo will lift on all oral and poster presentations at 8:00 a.m.
+PT on Thursday, November 9, 2023, unless otherwise noted.

-E-press Kit: A press kit containing embargoed news releases will be distributed to media outlets via email, prior to the meeting, on Thursday, October 19, 2017.
+Electronic Press Kit: A press kit containing embargoed news releases will be sent via email to media outlets on Friday, November 3, 2023, and embargoes will lift on Thursday, November 9, 2023, at 8:00 am PT.
 All embargo dates must be adhered to.

-Press badges are available to working journalists whose attendance at the meeting may result in print, broadcast or electronic coverage of the ACAAI and its individual members.
-Registration fees are waived for working press (editorial staff of newspapers, magazines, medical or health care publications, broadcast or web-based media).
+Press admission is available to working journalists whose attendance at the meeting may result in print, broadcast or electronic coverage of the ACAAI and its individual members.
+Registration fees are waived for working press, defined as editorial staff of newspapers, magazines, medical or health care publications, broadcast or web-based media.

 ACAAI does not issue media credentials to the following: a publication's advertising, marketing, public relations or sales representatives; publishers, editors or reporters from manufacturers; "house organs" or promotional publications; public relations staff of exhibitors or educational institutions; writers creating analyses or reports sold as a commodity to customers; or other individuals who are not actually reporting on the meeting.

 Working media representatives may not be registered as exhibitors.
-To obtain a press badge, identification certifying that you are a working member of the news media on assignment to cover the meeting is required.
+To obtain press admission, identification certifying that you are a working member of the news media on assignment to cover the meeting is required.
 Business cards from established news organizations are sufficient to establish eligibility.

 The ACAAI reserves the right to deny press credentials to anyone at any time.